Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 SWITCH-ACCESS-2 = SW2.domain.local<br>

 # Step 3.5: Loopback Addresses and Swich Virtual Interfaces
-Goal: Create loopbacks and SVIs to have reliable SSH points.
+Goal: Create loopbacks and SVIs to have reliable SSH access.
 Loopbacks never go down, and switches dont route by default so it needs a layer 3 interface.